Phoenix Truck Accident Lawyer

-Large truck crashes happen all across Arizona and the United States as a whole.
-And while they may be caused by a wide variety of reasons, they have two things in common.
-One, big rig crashes frequently cause devastating injuries and deaths, and two, the most severely harmed are almost always the people outside the truck.
+Large truck crashes happen all across the United States - including Phoenix, Arizona.
+While they may be caused by a wide variety of reasons, all large truck crashes have two things in common.
+One, big rig crashes frequently cause devastating injuries or death, and two, the most severely harmed are almost always the people outside the truck.

-If you or a loved one has been involved in a large truck accident, know that you have rights as a victim.
-The legal team at the Breyer Law Offices, P.C. can hold the people who harmed you responsible so that you can receive fair and full compensation for the severe losses from the accident.
-With a free consultation from our Phoenix trucking accident lawyers, you can better understand your accident and legal rights so that you can make the best choice in your case.
+If you or a loved one has been involved in a large truck accident in Arizona, know that you have rights.
+With a free consultation from Breyer Law Offices, P.C., you can better understand your accident and legal rights so that you can make the best choice in your case.

-Like all auto accidents, there are many different factors that frequently cause big rig crashes.
+Like all vehicle accidents, there are many different factors that cause big rig crashes.
 However, these causes can often be even more complex and involve numerous at-fault parties.
 These are some of the most common truck accident causes:

 - Dangerous actions taken by truck drivers, such as driving drunk, speeding, or improperly handling their vehicles.

 - Truck drivers who violate state and federal regulations, including the Hours-of-Service rules and guidelines regarding work schedules.

 - Trucking companies who incentivize or threaten drivers into breaking the law, leading to dangerous behavior on the road.

 - Failing truck parts that cause the driver to lose control or the big rig to break down on the road.
 This can lead to major incidents like a jackknife or a runaway trailer.